 As is so often the case, something that is actually remarkably simple and elegant is also remarkably difficult to describe simply and elegantly!

 If what you see below interests you, also visit with another post at forum, with WORKING CODE for a DCDW module wired for an "Ident" signal over one channel and temperature over the other.
+(Remember: That post PRE-DATES the "July 2014" attempt to regularize all references to components.)

 Code to measure the frequency using pulseIn(pin, value) is one way to use the DCDW.
 With one configuration of the DCDW, the pulse frequency is proportional to a thermistor resistance, and temperature can be determined in software from the thermistor curve by interpolating off a lookup table or by fitting a polynomial.